 The last thing I wanted to do was underpay her — after all, everyone hates underpaid jobs.
 Then again, after spending a hundred bucks or more after a night on the town, I really didn’t want to overpay her either.

 I usually ended up paying our babysitter $10 per hour plus all the food and beverages she could consume from our pantry and refrigerator while we were gone.

 The reason I bring this up is because my highly-entrepreneurial daughter, Nina, has recently been expressing an interest in babysitting some of the younger kids in our neighborhood as a way to supplement the income she has been generating from her car wash, wallet and miniature clay charm businesses.

 So how much do babysitters get paid nowadays?

-Well, I did a bit of research and it turns out the answer is: it depends.
+Well, it turns out the answer is: it depends.

-According to babysitting website SanDiegoBabysitters.org, babysitters typically earn somewhere between $5 and $20 per hour.
-However, there are multiple factors to consider when it comes to determining how much to pay them.
+A sample of various babysitting websites found that babysitters currently earn between $5 and $15 per hour.
+However, there are multiple factors to consider when it comes to determining how much to pay them:

-But since our sitter is younger, we can cut that rate in half (to $12 per hour).
+But since our sitter in this example is younger, we can cut that rate in half (to $9.50 per hour).
 Who knows; assuming your kids would be sleeping most of the time, you might even be able to shave a bit more off the rate.
 Or not.

 Anyway, I think you get the idea.
 I know I do now.
 I just wish I had these guidelines when my kids were younger.